17th August 2019

 We also take payment via PayPal if preferred.
 Please e-mail us if you would like to use this facility and we will send you an invoice.

-www.cambridgeglassfair.com This leading specialist fair features around 100 exhibitors selling antique, collectable and contemporary glass.
+This is a leading specialist fair with around 70 exhibitors selling antique, collectable and contemporary glass from specialist dealers and glass artists.

 '300 years of glass in one day'.

-Apart from visiting the Canbridge Glass Fair and the National Glass Fair websites you can also like us on Facebook and follow us on Twitter is you wish to keep up to date about both fairs.
+Apart from visiting the Glass Fair @ Knebworth or Ickworth and the National Glass Fair websites you can also like us on Facebook and follow us on Twitter if you wish to keep up to date about all the fairs.
 To visit the Facebook page click here

 If you would like follow us on Twitter click here